Kiwi woman dies after accidentally overdosing on Lemsip

 An inquest was held into Bergin's death at the UK's Preston Coroner's Court.

-Her son Matthew said in a statement that his mum drink three to four cans of cider each day before work and up to 10 cans at weekends.
+Her son Matthew said in a statement that his mum drank three to four cans of cider each day before work and up to 10 cans at weekends.

 He also said his mum was generally in good health but didn't eat much.